mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 While visiting the student portal, it does not take long to observe that the [application form](https://studentportal.elfu.org/apply.php) seems to be vulnerable to SQL injection.
 Indeed, using a single quote in one of the fields will yield an error message that looks like this:

 > Error: INSERT INTO applications (name, elfmail, program, phone, whyme, essay, status) VALUES (''test', 'test@test.com', 'test', 'test', 'test', 'test', 'pending')
+>
 > You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'test', 'test@test.com', 'test', 'test', 'test', 'test', 'pending')' at line 2

 I'm so happy we'll be able to use [sqlmap](https://github.com/sqlmapproject/sqlmap)!
-In case you've never used it, this tool is really good at trying all kind of injections (including not obvious ones, such as time-based [blind injections](https://www.owasp.org/index.php/Blind_SQL_Injection)), and as soon as a vulnerability is found, it basically gives you an SQL shell.
+In case you've never used it, this tool is really good at trying all kind of injections (including not obvious ones, such as time-based [blind injections](https://www.owasp.org/index.php/Blind_SQL_Injection)), and as soon as a vulnerability is found, it canbasically give you an SQL shell.

-Still, if we try it blindly on this form, it does not seem to find the SQL injection, even though we were able to spot it by inserting a dummy simple quote in one of our fields!
-So there must be something happening when we apply using our browser.
+Still, if we try it blindly on this form, it does not seem to find the SQL injection, even though we were able to spot it by inserting a dummy simple quote in one of the fields!
+So there must be something happening when we apply using our browser, which is not happening when sqlmap probes for an injection.
 Let's have a closer look at the content of the request sent by our browser, using the developer tools network tab:

 {% highlight json %}
 {"Form data":{"name":"'test","elfmail":"test@test.com","program":"test","phone":"test","whyme":"test","essay":"test","token":"MTAwOTkxMjkxNzc2MTU3Nzk4ODkzNDEwMDk5MTI5MS43NzY=_MTI5MjY4ODUzNDczMjgzMjMxNzIxMzM2LjgzMg=="}}
 {% endhighlight %}

 Hmm, what's this token?
 There's no such token in the form we filled.
-If we look closely at the requests logged in the developer tools network tab, we can see that, just clicking on the form submission button, an HTTP GET request is sent to `https://studentportal.elfu.org/validator.php`, and the token is returned by the server.
+If we look closely at the requests logged in the developer tools network tab, we can see that, just after clicking on the form submission button, an HTTP GET request is sent to `https://studentportal.elfu.org/validator.php`.
+This request returns a token, which is then sent together with the other form data in the application request.
 We can guess that this request is sent by some Javascript code executed when we submit the form.
 If we try to send an application request with a random token, or with an token generated a few seconds before, here's the error message returned by the server:

 > Invalid or expired token!